LASIK / PRK Info In Rochester, NY

 LASIK (Laser-Assisted In-Situ Keratomileusis) is a safe, reliable and painless way to improve vision and reduce or eliminate the need to wear glasses or contact lenses.
 LASIK changes the way light is bent, or refracted, as it passes through the cornea so that it focuses properly on the retina and objects can be seen clearly.

-During the procedure, a device called a microkeratome cuts a thin flap in the surface of the cornea.
-The flap is then lifted and an excimer laser beam reshapes the cornea's curvature (steepened for far-sighted patients, flattened for near-sighted patients) to improve vision.
+During the procedure, a device called a femtosecond Victus Laser places thousands of tiny bubbles under the cornea, which creates a thin flap in the surface of the cornea.
+The bubbles are then combines to lift the flap and an excimer laser beam reshapes the cornea's curvature (steepened for far-sighted patients, flattened for near-sighted patients) to improve vision.
 The flap is then repositioned.

-The entire procedure takes only 15-30 minutes per eye, and patients are often ready to leave within an hour or two.
+The entire procedure takes only 15-30 minutes for the entire procedure, and patients are often ready to leave within an hour or two.
 The flap heals on its own within a few days with no need for stitches.

 Some common complaints after surgery include light sensitivity, glare or halos in dim lighting, and dry eyes.
 These are temporary and will subside within a few weeks.
 Antibiotic and anti-inflammatory drops will be prescribed along with artificial tears.